9 types of business loans

 6. SBA loan

-SBA loans — loans backed by the U.S. Small Business Administration — are some of the most sought-after loans.
-These three programs meet different business needs:
+SBA loans — loans backed by the U.S. Small Business Administration — are one of the most sought-after types of small business loans.
+Its different programs meet different business needs:

 - 7(a) loans.
 These are good for businesses looking for working capital up to $5 million.
 Depending on the loan amount and the lender, 7(a) loans may be secured or unsecured.